 Data can be collected for 21 days before the memory is filled.
 Periodic data download and deletion is recommended to preserve all of the stored data.
-If data is not downloaded before the memory is full, an error message (M Id:16) appears and the console stops treatment.
-The data should immediately be deleted in order to continue.
+If data is not downloaded before the memory is full, the oldest data will be overwritten by the latest data and only the latest 21 days of data saved.